willscottuk/laravel-trmnl/README.md

-# Develop TRMNL plugins with Laravel
+# Laravel TRMNL - Develop TRMNL plugins with Laravel

 ⚠️ This is work in progress and not yet ready for production use. ⚠️